Who Is Lida Lavender?

 As has been said all too often, the carpet is the soul of the room.
 Carpets come first, and furniture and fabrics to follow.
 The carpet is never an afterthought, never avoided or ignored.

 Lida Lavender Oriental Rugs is a personal service business, so it is not too large, and you will always get her attention.
 Inventory will not overwhelm or confuse you.
-Lida does not set trends (who does?), but assiduously follows them, up close and not when they have passed their peaks.
+Lida keeps up to date with trends and applies them in appropriate room settings.
 Style and quality, what else is there?